dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 Deferrable operators are a _massive_ quality of life improvement, considering that Airflow workers often spend the majority of their time waiting for some ECS task, SQL query, or for the clock to strike 02:00 UTC.
 So compute allocated to synchronous workers is often wasted.
 Deferrable operators would be a huge cost saving.
 But this still does not exist in MWAA.

-MWAA is reportedly working on getting triggerer instances in and they aim to have it done by end of 2023, so there is a silver lining.
+MWAA is reportedly working on getting triggerer instances in, and they aim to have it done by the end of 2023, so there is a silver lining.
 Still, it's unfortunate it has taken so long and continues to take so long.

 ## Updating pip dependencies is tedious

-MWAA locks the `requirements.txt` and never changes it once deployed.
+MWAA locks the `requirements.txt` to a specific version of an object in an S3 bucket, and never changes updates it once deployed.
 There is neither an option nor even a script provided by AWS to help automatically update pip dependencies, although you can roll your own script (see further down).

-The way AWS encourages you to update pip dependencies is to update the entire environment through the UI, which requires full administrative permissions and is very detached from the reality of how infrastructure-as-code deployments are managed.
+The way AWS encourages you to update pip dependencies is to update the entire environment through the UI and manually select a new version of the `requirements.txt`, which requires full administrative permissions and is very detached from the reality of how infrastructure-as-code deployments are managed.

 Additionally and more critically, updating an Airflow environment takes 20 minutes and causes everything to restart, meaning running jobs will stall out and fail.
 And since there is no way to update pip dependencies without restarting everything, you'll feel the pain of this!
 You cannot `pip install -r requirements.txt` in a running Airflow instance without restarting everything.
 In theory, this should be perfectly safe to do, but again, MWAA does not really care about user friendliness.